All Episodes

 One of them told her not to go ahead.

-If you do this the morning after you do it, every document examiner in America is going to be after you.
+If you do this, the morning after you do it, every document examiner in America is going to be after you.

-And none of the four said that they could authenticate the documents because of the difficult nature of authentication.
+So two jumped off, and none of the four said that they could authenticate the documents because of the difficult nature of authentication.

 I think that's her name.

-I know her last name is Will, W I L L I'm not sure if it's Cynthia, but she's got a website.
+I'm not sure if it's Cynthia, but she's got a website.

 She has read this book.